Jetendar-maheshwari/loan_application/README.md

 Mocks file system operations using IPathWrapper.

-Asserts expected behavior in adding and retrieving loans.
+Asserts expected behaviour in adding and retrieving loans.

 Application (LoanApp):

-The main entry point where the user interacts with the Loan Management System through a console menu.
+The main entry point is where the user interacts with the Loan Management System through a console menu.

 Options include adding a loan, listing all loans, and exiting the application.